 Keep your Etsy store stocked with as many items as possible so that you appear professional.
 Twenty products is a good number to keep in mind.

 Check out the following tips to make sure your shop reaches as many Etsy users as possible:

 A Plus subscription comes with customizable options for what your store looks like.
 For instance, you’ll get access to new banner templates and featured listing options to highlight specific products.
 You can get a discounted custom Hover URL to send customers, and you’ll get a discount on custom shipping boxes, business cards and other marketing materials.
 Plus, you can set up restock alerts through which customers can sign up for automatic notifications when something you sell is back in stock.

 Social media is your best support system for your Etsy endeavors.
 As soon as you open your shop, create accounts on various platforms to promote your products and build a following.

 Cordero is active on social media, interacting with his audience as often as possible.
-He noted that it's important to show the person behind the products to connect with buyers on a more personal level.
-Being active on all accounts, like Facebook, Twitter, Instagram and Pinterest, will help boost your sales.
+He noted that it’s important to show the person behind the products to connect with buyers on a more personal level.
+Being active on all social media sites, like Facebook, Twitter, Instagram and Pinterest, will help boost your sales.

 Additionally, he recommends that new sellers make themselves as visible and reachable as possible.